-Velo Cape Breton is a non-profit, volunteer-run organization.
+Velo Cape Breton is a not-for-profit, volunteer-run organization.
 We serve all of Cape Breton Island and collaborate with newly formed local clubs such as Velo Chéticamp and Na Bein Trails Cycling Association in Mabou.
 We offer a wide variety of rides for people of all ages and abilities, including Road Cycling Instruction Sessions and Rides for novice cyclists, Instruction on Touring by bicycle, week-end rides, short casual Evening Rides, Day and Multi-day Tours.

 Velo Cape Breton funds are mainly derived from membership dues and events.

 If you would like to get involved in promoting better cycling infrastructure, why not contact us?
 We would love to hear from you.

 Velo Cape Breton promotes the use of the bicycle as a safe and enjoyable mode of transportation and recreation.
 This is accomplished through advocacy, education and rides that are geared to all levels of experience.